quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm.md

 **hardware architecture**: - Actual real hardware implemented in circuits, or virtual hardware implemented in a computer program that may imperfectly emulate the hardware.

-**Von Neumann hardware architecture**: "*A design architecture for an electronic digital computer with parts consisting of a 1) processing unit containing an arithmetic logic unit and processor registers, a control unit containing an instruction register and [program counter] (https://en.wikipedia.org/wiki/Program_counter), 2) a memory to store both data and instructions, 3) external mass storage, and 4) input and output mechanisms.*" [7]
+**Von Neumann hardware architecture**: "*A design architecture for an electronic digital computer with parts consisting of a 1) processing unit containing an arithmetic logic unit and processor registers, a control unit containing an instruction register and [program counter] (https://en.wikipedia.org/wiki/Program_counter), 2) a memory to store both data and instructions, 3) external mass storage, and 4) input and output mechanisms.*" [7] Thus (CPU & PC & RAM & DISK & IO)

 **von Neumann language**: "*A von Neumann language is any of those programming languages that are high-level abstract isomorphic copies of von Neumann hardware architectures.*", further "*The differences between Fortran, C, and even Java, although considerable, are ultimately constrained by all three being based on the programming style of the von Neumann computer* [6]",

 **von Neumann programming paradigm** is a the paradigm used when a program is written following an abstract isomorphic copy of von Neumann hardware architecture. **There is an important distinction between a von Neumann language and the von Neumann programming paradigm**.

-**Pure Backus hardware architecture** : A hardware architecture ( example: [The Reduceron] (https://www.cs.york.ac.uk/fp/reduceron/) ) ideally suited to the pure functional programming paradigm.
+**Pure Backus hardware architecture** : A hardware architecture ( example: [The Reduceron] (https://www.cs.york.ac.uk/fp/reduceron/) or  [The Non-Von] (http://www.chrisfenton.com/non-von-1/) ) ideally suited to the pure functional programming paradigm.
+Thus (CPU & RAM)

 **Practical Backus hardware architectures** : A hardware architecture ideally suited to the impure functional programming paradigm.
+Thus (CPU & RAM & DISK & IO).

 **the TRAP** or **Von Neumann intellectual bottleneck** : John Backus stated the Von Neumann hardware architecture creates an intellectual bottleneck [1]